skoczen/will/docs/improve.md

 1. Fork this repo.
 2. Clone down a copy, set up redis and the env, as before.
+3. `pip install -r requirements.dev.txt`
-3. Copy your plugin and docs over to the core will repo,
+4. Copy your plugin and docs over to the core will repo,
-4. Run `./start_dev_will.py` to start up just core will, and test it out!
+5. Run `./start_dev_will.py` to start up just core will, and test it out!

 ## Code standards and PRs